joedolson/my-content-management/src/readme.txt

 There's no default styling in My Content Management, so you won't have any problems with conflicts between the plug-in and your theme.
 There is default HTML, but it can be 100% replaced through the included templating system, or by creating your own theme template documents to display these specific content types.

-= Help Support Future Development! =
+= Support =

-[Buy the User's Guide](http://www.joedolson.com/my-content-management/guide/), which offers 35+ pages of detailed information on how to set up, use, and customize My Content Management.
+My Content Management is provided with no support.

 = How to Use My Content Management =